 My mother is now in the late stages of Alzheimer’s disease.
-She has changed so very much in the past few years, from a vibrant, independent and beautiful woman, into a person who needs constant care.
+She has changed so much in the past few years, from a vibrant, independent and beautiful woman, into a person who needs constant care.
 She can still smile in recognition at me, but can no longer carry on a conversation of any sort.
 We are losing her, bit by bit, with every visit and every passing day.
 This is probably why I hold on so tightly to a few items that came from her.

-While I was looking for some Christmas baking inspiration a few weeks ago, I came across a recipe for cherry cake in my collection, that was written in Mom’s handwriting.
+While I was looking for Christmas baking inspiration a few weeks ago, I came across a recipe for cherry cake in my collection, that was written in Mom’s elegant handwriting.
 I remembered her making that recipe many times over the years.
 My heart ached with loss as I read it, but I knew I had to use it.
 Now that Christmas is behind us for another year, I still have some of that cake left, and I savour every bite.

 And on my right hand, I am wearing my mother’s wedding band.
 It had been sitting in a little box in my dresser drawer for months, waiting until the day for it to go on her finger for the last time.
 So for now I am wearing it, because it makes me feel closer to her, and to Dad as well.